Planning our personal space

 Added to that, all our senses and emotions are heightened through being confined within in the home with whoever we live with.

-I’d like to think that because we are not in such a hurry we can be more forgiving and accepting of others, but at the same time, living in close proximity to others more of the time makes us aware of things in them that we perhaps hadn’t noticed.
+I’d like to think that because we are not in such a hurry we can be more forgiving and accepting of others.
+Added to that, living in close proximity to others more of the time makes us aware of things in them that we perhaps hadn’t noticed.

-Interestingly it also makes us aware of things in ourselves – which is what I would like to focus on.
-It’s made me think about how I want to live in future.
+Interestingly it also makes us aware of things in ourselves – it’s made me think about how I want to live in future.

 The skies have been much bluer and the air a lot cleaner than normal.
 Maybe we should clean up our cities even more in future, or maybe I should leave the city and live in the country?